15 Provisions, Contingent Liabilities, Contingent Assets and Commitments:

 The Company’s activities expose it to market risk, liquidity risk, interest risk and credit risk.
 This note explains the sources of risk which the entity is exposed to and how the entity manages the risk and the related impact in the financial statements.

-The Risk Management is embedded in the Company’s operating framework.
+Risk Management is embedded in the company’s operating framework.
 The Audit Committee of the Board evaluates the Risk Management systems and the Board takes responsibility for the total process of Risk Management in the organization, which includes framing, implementing and monitoring Risk Management Plan.

 The Company does not actively engage in the trading of financial assets for speculative purposes nor does it write options.